-- o If the packet contains a Routing header, the Destination Address used in the pseudo-header is that of the final destination.
+- o If the IPv6 packet contains a Routing header, the Destination Address used in the pseudo-header is that of the final destination.
 At the originating node, that address will be in the last element of the Routing header; at the recipient(s), that address will be in the Destination Address field of the IPv6 header. - o The Next Header value in the pseudo-header identifies the upper-layer protocol (e.g., 6 for TCP, or 17 for UDP).
-It will differ from the Next Header value in the IPv6 header if there are extension headers between the IPv6 header and the upper-layer header. - o The Payload Length used in the pseudo-header is the length of the upper-layer packet, including the upper-layer header.
-It will be less than the Payload Length in the IPv6 header (or in the Jumbo Payload option) if there are extension headers between the IPv6 header and the upper-layer header.
+It will differ from the Next Header value in the IPv6 header if there are extension headers between the IPv6 header and the upperlayer header. - The Upper-Layer Packet Length in the pseudo-header is the length of the upper-layer header and data (e.g., TCP header plus TCP data).
+Some upper-layer protocols carry their own length information (e.g., the Length field in the UDP header); for such protocols, that is the length used in the pseudoheader.
+Other protocols (such as TCP) do not carry their own length information, in which case the length used in the pseudo-header is the Payload Length from the IPv6 header, minus the length of any extension headers present between the IPv6 header and the upper-layer header.

-o Unlike IPv4, when UDP packets are originated by an IPv6 node, the UDP checksum is not optional.
+Unlike IPv4, when UDP packets are originated by an IPv6 node, the UDP checksum is not optional.
 That is, whenever originating a UDP packet, an IPv6 node must compute a UDP checksum over the packet and the pseudo-header, and, if that computation yields a result of zero, it must be changed to hex FFFF for placement in the UDP header.
 IPv6 receivers must discard UDP packets containing a zero checksum, and should log the error.

-The IPv6 version of ICMP [RFC-1885] includes the above pseudo-header in its checksum computation; this is a change from the IPv4 version of ICMP, which does not include a pseudo-header in its checksum.
+The IPv6 version of ICMP [ICMPv6] includes the above pseudo-header in its checksum computation; this is a change from the IPv4 version of ICMP, which does not include a pseudo-header in its checksum.
 The reason for the change is to protect ICMP from misdelivery or corruption of those fields of the IPv6 header on which it depends, which, unlike IPv4, are not covered by an internet-layer checksum.
 The Next Header field in the pseudo-header for ICMP contains the value 58, which identifies the IPv6 version of ICMP.